 - course and university choices.

 - personal statement.

 When they submit the UCAS application, it is automatically passed to their school so that a reference can be attached by their school or college tutor.

 When the reference has been attached, the application is sent by UCAS to the universities applied for.

-Log in to UCAS Track to keep an eye on their application once it has been submitted.
-UCAS will use Track to keep them updated on its progress.
+Log in to the UCAS Hub to keep an eye on their application once it has been submitted.
+UCAS will use the Hub to keep them updated on its progress.